I Found the Sun Again

 I Found the Sun Again is the eighth studio album by Steve Lukather, released by The Players Club (Mascot Label Group).
 It was released on February 26, 2021, the same day as his bandmate from Toto, Joseph Williams, released his album Denizen Tenant under the same label.

 This is Lukather's first solo studio album in eight years, following Transition (2013), marking the longest gap between two albums to date.

 Background

 The then current lineup of Toto played their last show on October 20, 2019, before breaking.
 Tensions were rising within the band and its management because of a lawsuit Susan Porcaro-Goings (Jeff Porcaro's widow) had against Lukather and David Paich, the sole directors of Toto Corporation, because she hadn't been paid money due her former husband's estate.
 This, according to Lukather, drove a wedge between him and then-member of Toto Steve Porcaro.
 Furthermore, Paich's health was pretty fragile so he wasn't able to tour.

-After this situation, Lukather says that him and Joseph Williams were "the only ones who wanted to keep working".
+After this situation, Lukather says that he and Joseph Williams were "the only ones who wanted to keep working".
 As Williams was already working on a solo album, Lukather decided to release one himself too, with both of them collaborating on each other's efforts.